J-Wass/LegendCraft/README.md

 LegendCraft requires Microsoft .NET Framework 4.0.
-Your system may already have it installed, and you can download it from  http://www.microsoft.com/en-us/download/details.aspx?id=17851
+Your system may already have it installed, and you can download it from  http://www.microsoft.com/en-us/download/details.aspx?id=17851 Plugins not working?
+Getting plugin errors?
+Go to your plugins folder and right click on all the plugin.dll's.
+Select unblock for all of them.

 ####(Linux, Unix, MacOS X)